Good morning and welcome to another beautiful day in paradise!

 Dinner will once again be ready from 19h30 onwards and afterwards, you have some free time to prepare for tomorrow’s activities.
 At some point, you may want to stroll up to the church (Eglise de Laleugue) facing the farm.
 It dates from the 16th century.
 Laleugue comes from the Latin word ‘lucus’ meaning ‘sacred wood’ and indeed, the huge, medieval Foret(forest) de Laleugue, is located just north-east of the church.
 A roman bridge, dating from the 3rd century, is can be admired at the entrance to the forest.
 Because of the proximity of the forest, deer often come to our lake for a drink, as well as the odd family of boar, at night.
 Might be interesting to go for a walk in the forest on Wednesday, your day off?

 We wish you a very ‘Bonne Nuit.
 ‘Tomorrow morning, our mindfulness training focuses on gustatory (taste) and olfactory (smell) mindfulness.
-We will be visiting the Saint mont wine cellars, as well as the village of Saint Mont.
+We will be visiting the Saint Mont wine cellars, as well as the village of Saint Mont.
 If you want to read a bit more about the wines of your region, you can do so here.
 If you have never attended a wine tasting before or if you want to refresh your memory about how to do it, you can do so here.

-Also, there is a sort but very good e-book about Mindful Eating, that you can download from our Resources Page, in preparation for tomorrow.
+Also, there is a short but very good e-book about Mindful Eating, that you can download from our Resources Page, in preparation for tomorrow.
 CLICK HERE to access our Resources Page.
 I also discussed Mindful Eating in detail in this issue of the Mpower Me e-Magazine.
 Enjoy!